Discrete State Diffusion Models: A Sample Complexity Perspective: Proof of Theorem

 \end{lemma}

 The detailed proof of this lemma is provided in Appendix \ref{app:proof_approx_lemma}.
-We demonstrate in Lemma \ref{app:proof_approx_lemma} that if the width of the neural network $W$ is greater than the number of possible states $W\geq(S-1)d$, then it is possible to construct a neural network that is equal to any specified function defined on the $(S-1)d$ discrete points.
+We demonstrate in Lemma \ref{app:proof_approx_lemma} that if the width of the neural network $W$ is greater than the number of possible states $W\geq(S-1)d$, then it is possible to construct a neural network that is equal to any specified function defined on the $(S-1)d$ discrete points, where width $W$ is defined as the maximum number of neurons in a layer of the neural network.
 The discrete nature of the score function allows us to obtain this results.
 In the case of diffusion models the score functions were defined on a continuous input space.
 In such a case, this error would have been exponential in the data dimension as is obtained in \cite{jiao2023deep}.

 \begin{lemma}[Statistical Error] Let $n_{k}$ denote the number of samples used to estimate the score function at each diffusion step $t_{k}$.
 Then, then under Assumptions \ref{ass:PL-condition} and \ref{ass:smoothness}, for all $k \in [{0},K-1]$, with probability at least $1-\gamma$, we have